 - If she has a history of Pelvic Inflammatory Disease

 - If she has a history of prior conception and/or miscarriages

 After the history taking, the fertility specialist will perform a thorough physical examination for the couple, including body mass index and body and visceral fat analysis.

 After these preliminaries, the fertility specialist will arrange for the couple to go through a detailed set of tests to understand the couple’s health.

 For the wife, blood tests will be conducted to check for any hormonal problems and understand the health status of the wife.
-Besides going through the blood test, the fertility specialist will also arrange the wife to go through a diagnostic imaging test – such as an ultrasound pelvis – to check on any abnormalities within her reproductive tract.
+Besides going through the blood test, the fertility specialist will also arrange for the wife to go through a diagnostic imaging test – such as an ultrasound of the pelvis – to check on any abnormalities within her reproductive tract.

 For the man, a semen analysis would be conducted to assess the semen quantitatively such as sperm concentration and qualitatively such as morphology, motility and vitality.

 Last but not least, based on the report of the couple, the fertility specialist will review and advise on lifestyle changes, including quitting smoking and drinking alcohol, eating a healthy diet, and maintaining a healthy weight.
-The fertility specialist will also create a personalised health management plan to aid the couple in increasing their chance for pregnancy.
+The fertility specialist will also create a personalised health management plan to aid the couple in increasing their chance of pregnancy.